lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 A current set SET of application keys shared with another peer can become unsafe to use, for example, due to the following reasons.

-* SET has reached its pre-determined expiration time; or
+* SET has reached a pre-determined expiration time; or

-* SET has been established for a pre-defined, now elapsed amount of time, according to enforced application policies; or
+* SET has been established to use for a now elapsed amount of time, according to enforced application policies; or

 * Some elements of SET have been used enough times to approach cryptographic limits that should not be passed, e.g., according to the properties of the specifically used security algorithms.
 With particular reference to an OSCORE Security Context, such limits are discussed in {{I-D.ietf-core-oscore-key-limits}}.